 The St. Catherine University Libraries seek to provide an atmosphere conducive to study and research, while at the same time accommodating the needs of as many people as possible.
 We recognize the need our users may have to confer with classmates, and to use their electronic devices in ways that cause a minimal amount of disturbance.
 The Libraries’ plan for dealing with noise, food, and drink is based on common sense and a desire to be fair and civil.

-In Minneapolis and St. Paul, Group Study Rooms are designated rooms in which two or more can expect to study and confer without concern for bothering those around them.
+Group Study Rooms are designated rooms in which two or more can expect to study and confer without concern for bothering those around them.
 However, even with doors closed, excessive noise in group study rooms can bother those in the vicinity.
 Library staff reserves the right to quiet any group that is excessively loud.

 These areas can be very busy, and the nature of the work performed by staff and library users often creates the need for conversation.
 Normal conversational levels are permitted for reference and library service purposes.
 Library users who prefer a quiet environment should go to other areas of the library.